vasisouv/tweets-preprocessor/README.md

 ## Installation
 The `tweets-preprocessor` module is not yet available trough PyPI, thus requiring manual import.

-For minimal setup for English you need to install `profanity-filter` with is bundled with `spacy` and download `spacy` model for tokenization and lemmatization as well as nltk:
 ```
 $ pip install -r requirements.txt
 ```